Ross University School of Veterinary Medicine

-As an RUSVM student, you will have the opportunity to participate in real world problem solving the moment you step on campus, where you'll gain exposure to research in veterinary medicine.
+As a Ross Vet student, you will have the opportunity to participate in real world problem solving the moment you step on campus, where you'll gain exposure to research in veterinary medicine.

 We provide a range of opportunities for our students to achieve meaningful research experiences recognizing that an intensive 3-semester year veterinary curriculum creates logistical issues around the timing of research.
 These experiences can range from involvement in an approved intramural and/or extramural research project on campus, to working several weeks or months at another institution, program or field investigation during semester breaks or by taking a semester away from the DVM program.
 All DVM students engaging in research must undergo a series of trainings before they are allowed to work in laboratories.